 From the outset, the Nasrid rulers worked closely with the Mālikī religious establishment and scholarly classes whom it relied upon to govern and rule.
 The second Nasrid ruler, Muhammad II (r.
-1273–1302), was even known as “al-faqīh” (“the jurist” or “the learned”) for his patronage, promotion and participation in the Islamic legal and theological sciences.
-However, it was not until the mid-fourteenth century—nearly a century after the establishment of the emirate—during the reign of the Nasrid emir Yūsuf I (r.
-1333–1354) that Granada’s most preeminent institution of learning (named al-Madrasa al-Yūsufīyya or “The College of Yūsuf” in honor of its patron) was built.
-Although there undoubtedly existed other institutions for learning and teaching (Granada’s Grand Mosque being the most important) prior to the mid-fourteenth century, the establishment of the Madrasa al-Yūsufīyya by Ridwān al-Nasrī (a Castilian convert to Islam and the chief minister of the Nasrid dynasty) around 1349, located directly across from the former Grand Mosque (today the great cathedral) and near the main market, marked a major turning point.
+1273–1302), was even known as “al-faqīh” (“the learned”) for his patronage, promotion and participation in the Islamic legal, theological and intellectual sciences.
+However, it was not until the mid-fourteenth century—nearly a century after the establishment of the kingdom—during the reign of the Nasrid emir Yūsuf I (r.
+1333–1354) that Granada’s most preeminent institution of learning (named al-Madrasa al-Nasriyya or “The Nasrid College”; only in later sources was it referred to as al-Madrasa al-Yūsufiyya) was built.
+Although there undoubtedly existed other institutions for learning and teaching (Granada’s Great Mosque being the most important) prior to the mid-fourteenth century, the establishment of the Madrasa by Ridwān al-Nasrī (a Castilian convert to Islam and the chief minister of the Nasrid dynasty) around 1349, located directly across from the former Great Mosque (today the cathedral) and near the main market, marked a major turning point.

 (Madrasa al-Yūsufīyya in the early 20th century)

 The construction of this institution of learning transformed Granada from an embattled frontier polity into a major center of learning in the Islamic West, competing with other intellectual centers such as Marrakesh, Meknes, Fez, Tlemcen, and Tunis.
-The subjects taught at the Madrasa al-Yūsufīyya encompassed both the “religious sciences” (al-‘ulūm al-naqlīyyah) as well as the “rational sciences” (al-‘ulūm al-‘aqlīyyah) and included Arabic, grammar, rhetoric, logic, theology, Qur’an, ḥadīth, jurisprudence, medicine, astronomy, philosophy, mathematics, arithmetic, and geometry.
+The subjects taught at the Madrasa encompassed both the “religious sciences” (al-‘ulūm al-naqliyya) as well as the “intellectual sciences” (al-‘ulūm al-‘aqliyya) and included Arabic, grammar, rhetoric, logic, theology, Qur’an, ḥadīth, jurisprudence, medicine, astronomy, philosophy, mathematics, arithmetic, and geometry.
 In other words, it followed a similar curriculum to many of the institutions of learning established in the Central Islamic Lands between the 11th and 14th centuries (for more on this, see http://www.iranicaonline.org/articles/education-iv-the-medieval-madrasa).
 Its students and teachers included scholars from al-Andalus as well as North Africa, with many scholars traveling from various parts of the western Islamic world to study with many of the pre-eminent scholars based in Granada.
 Already in 1354, the illustrious Mālikī jurist and scholar Ibn Marzūq al-Tilmisānī (d.
 1379) was established as a professor in the madrasa.
-Although the Madrasa al-Yūsufīyya was one of the best examples of an Andalusī madrasa, it was not the only one in late medieval al-Andalus (a similar madrasa existed in Málaga).
+Although the Madrasa was one of the best examples of an Andalusī madrasa, it was not the only one in late medieval al-Andalus (a similar may have existed in Málaga).
 Moreover, as Ibn al-Khatīb (d.
-1374), the chief minister/vizier of Yūsuf I, asserts in his historical chronicle of Granada: “The emir constructed this admirable madrasa as the most important of all the madrasas in his capital” [Ibn al-Khatīb, al-Lamḥah al-Badrīyya fī al-Dawla al-Nasrīyya (Kuwait, 2013), p.
+1374), the Nasrid chancellor and chief minister, asserts in his historical chronicle of Granada: “The emir [Yūsuf I] constructed this admirable madrasa as the most important of all the madrasas in his capital” [Ibn al-Khatīb, al-Lamḥah al-Badrīyya fī al-Dawla al-Nasrīyya (Kuwait, 2013), p.
 153], suggesting that there were additional, smaller-scale constructions of learning institutions patronized by Yūsuf I (and his successors).

 (Some of the epigraphic poetry [formerly] adorning the gates of the madrasa, extolling the virtues of knowledge and learning.
 Source: http://digibug.ugr.es/bitstream/10481/33700/1/Cabanelas.77.pdf)